Connect with us

 Your internet connection doesn’t cause that delay, so upgrading your speed before you stream the Super Bowl won’t make a difference.

-It’s latency, or the time the service takes to take the recorded live images, encode them, and send them to your device.
+The latency is caused by the time the streaming service takes to record live images, encode them, and send them to your device.

-Streaming services often add designed latency to ensure you get a clear picture, especially if you’re streaming at 4K.
+Streaming services often add designed latency to ensure a clear picture, especially if you’re streaming at 4K.

 Maybe stay off social media for the big game